-Realignment began with a process of introducing two pilot teams to Solution-Focused Agile (SFA) in an onsite workshop, followed by virtual coaching.
-Validated results included immediate Kirkpatrick Level 1 (positive feedback) and Level 2 (demonstrated knowledge) implementation, soon followed by Level 3 (culture change).
-Level 4 (business outcomes) followed within months, carefully measured by employee engagement and customer Net Promoter Score surveys.
-The overwhelming success of the pilot program’s success led to additional SFA workshops with senior executives within the organization.
-Today this Fortune 100 company is now scaling SFA across the enterprise.
-As one executive put it, “We lost our way because we were focused on our problems; now we’re dreaming again.”
+The transformation began with two pilot teams learning Solution-Focused Agile (SFA) in an onsite workshop, followed by virtual coaching.
+Validated results included immediate Kirkpatrick Level 1 (positive feedback) and Level 2 (demonstrated knowledge) implementation, soon followed by Level 3 (measurable culture change).
+Level 4 (business results) followed within months, measured by employee engagement and customer Net Promoter Score surveys.
+The overwhelming success of the pilot program led to additional SFA workshops with senior executives who enthusiastically endorsed a broader transformation.
+Today this Fortune 100 company is scaling SFA across the enterprise.
+As one executive put it, “We lost our way because we were focused on our problems; now we’re dreaming again!”

 Achieving Enterprise Agility

-“IT can’t get anything across the finish line!” was a continued refrain from every member of the C-suite at this fast-paced, rapidly growing company.
-“Of course we can’t get anything across the finish line,” responded the CIO.
-“We spend most of our time dealing with technical debt already in production, and the rest of our time creating even more technical debt.”
-With more than 50 “development priorities” underway, their numerous challenges included a broken governance and portfolio management system, too many project-in-progress, “waterfall” ways of working and function-based organizational silos.
-“We just can’t take it anymore,” was the overwhelming sentiment among employees at all levels of the organization.
+“IT can’t get anything across the finish line!” was a continuous refrain from every member of the C-suite interviewed at this fast-paced, rapidly growing company.
+“Of course we can’t get anything across the finish line!” responded the CIO.
+“We spend half our time managing technical debt, and the other half of our time creating more technical debt.”
+With more than 50 “development priorities” in the pipeline, their numerous challenges included a broken governance and portfolio management system, too much work-in-progress, “waterfall” ways of working, and functionally-aligned organizational silos.
+“We just can’t take it anymore!” was the sentiment among employees at all levels of the organization.
 “We’ve reached the breaking point!” exclaimed one executive.

-“You can’t do that in a regulated environment!” was the typical first-time reaction to the principles of Agile.
-“Can’t do that here,” was the typical code phrase for “We don’t know how and don’t want to know.”
-But those same leaders also knew something had to change.
-The company’s very survival depended on replacing their flagship product, and the process in place was a hodgepodge of more than a dozen legacy systems, all slowed to a crawl by growing technical debt.
-Estimates ranged from three to five years and tens of millions of dollars.
+“You can’t do that in a regulated environment!” was the typical reaction as we introduced Agile across the enterprise.
+“Can’t do that here,” we quickly learned, meant “don’t know how and don’t care to learn.”
+But everyone knew they had to do something different.
+The company’s survival depended on replacing their flagship product, which was a hodgepodge of more than a dozen legacy systems, all slowed to a crawl by growing technical debt.
+Estimates to rebuild the product ranged from three to five years and tens of millions of dollars.
 They didn’t have that much time or money.
 Two prior efforts had failed, key people lost their jobs, and management responded by imposing even more “command-and-control.”
-Productivity and morale continued to erode while turnover continued to rise.
+Productivity and morale continued to plummet, while turnover was on the rise.